 My passion is teaching science through interactive learning.
 I teach biology to both majors and non-majors and aim to integrate both creativity and practicality.
 I write songs and poems about class material to entice and enhance interest.
 I also integrate “Practical Biology” and “Wildwood Wisdom” sections to inform students of the application of concepts they are learning in class.
 I strive to make learning as interactive as possible by creating a multitude of in-class activities and facilitating continuing group work.
-I use as many tools as possible including eLearning suites such as Moodle 2 and SymBio as well as in class transmission software such as radio transmission clickers to further improve interaction among students.
+I use as many tools as possible including eLearning suites such as Canvas and SymBio as well as in class transmission software such as Poll Everywhere to further improve interaction among students.

 Field Ecology – in the field and in the lab:

 I teach field ecology and coordinate the ecology labs.
 Field ecology’s main goal is to provide students with an understanding of their local ecosystem through both real-life and simulated interactive study.
-Wildlife biologists, zoologists, conservation biologists, ecologists, botanists, dendrologists, marine biologists, agronomists, entomologists, ornithologists, biological science technicians, park rangers, veterinarians and even curators of natural science museums often develop their first practical field skill set in Ecology Lab.
+Wildlife biologists, zoologists, conservation biologists, ecologists, botanists, dendrologists, marine biologists, agronomists, entomologists, ornithologists, biological science technicians, park rangers, veterinarians and even curators of natural science museums often develop their first practical field skill set in field ecology and ecology lab.
 Due to this it is often an extremely exciting and challenging experience.
-As Ecology Lab Coordinator I do my best to pique student interest and provide them with the skill set necessary to begin one of many career options in the world of natural sciences.
+I do my best to pique student interest and provide them with the skill set necessary to begin one of many career options in the world of natural sciences.